medwatt/Notes/regular_rexpression/README.md

 ### Special Characters

-- `.`: Any character except line break/
+- `.`: Any character except line break.
 - `\`: `\` followed by any of `[\^$.?\@*+(){}` suppress their special meaning.

 ## Quantifiers